1daytosee/talantcoin/README.md

 Cryptocurrency mining can be resource-intensive.
 Monitor your hardware and follow local regulations regarding cryptocurrency mining.

 ---
-Made with ❤️ by vv.crypto
+Made with ❤️ by vv